IGS footballers match one of GPS favourites

 After a long day with added COVID-19 controls on Saturday, Catton was delighted to have his students back playing football.

+IGS Director of Sport & Activities/Physical Education Nigel Greive said both schools were happy to finally see football played after a challenging first half of the year.

+He thanked everyone involved in the smooth running of the day at Ipswich Grammar's sporting fields.

-IGS play Brisbane State High away in their next GPS encounter on Saturday.
+IGS teams play Brisbane State High away in their next GPS encounters on Saturday.